pktgen/Pktgen-DPDK/README.md

 ** Note: As of DPDK 18.05 using -m or --socket-mem is not required as memory is now dynamically allocated.

-The pktgen program follows the same format as a standard DPDK linuxapp, meaning the first set of arguments '-l 0-4' are the standard DPDK arguments.
+The pktgen program follows the same format as a standard DPDK linux, meaning the first set of arguments '-l 0-4' are the standard DPDK arguments.
 This option defines the number of logical cores to be used by pktgen.
 The 1f states 5 lcores are used and the '3c' is just a bit array for each lcore to be used.
 The '-P' enables